The Python Packaging Hell: Files Everywhere (4 / 7)

 but large packages distribution.

-The library comes with an executable script, easy_install
+The library comes with an executable script, easy_install, that

 allows to install a package and its dependencies.
 It also comes with